Alzheimers

 Alzheimer's can not be prevented.
 However, several lifestyle risk factors can be modified to improve the condition.
 Some reports suggest changes in diet, exercise, and steps to reduce the risk of cardiovascular disease.
 Furthermore, heart-healthy choices that reduce the risk of Alzheimer's disease include:

-Alzheimer's disease can affect all aspects of individuals' lives and their loved ones and friends.
-If you have been diagnosed with dementia or your loved one get affected by the condition, remember that a health care expert can help you prescribe a better treatment to deal with the situation.
+Alzheimer's disease can affect all aspects of individuals' lives, loved ones, and friends.
+If you have been diagnosed with dementia or your loved one is affected, remember that a healthcare expert can help you prescribe a better treatment.

 Alzheimer’s disease is a type of dementia.
 It causes a loss of thinking, remembering, and reasoning skills that affect an individual’s ability to perform daily activities.
 Alzheimer’s is the major cause of dementia among the older population.